 Given the wide-ranging and highly complex context of the RPOA 2.0, a strong collaboration and a systematic approach to financial resource issues shall be carried out.
 At the broadest level, this will entail collaboration around two activities: (i) mobilization of funding; and (ii) enhanced “financial architecture” needed to structure and coordinate funding flows to effectively support priority activities and programs.
 Our general approach to collaboration in this area will cover the four major elements outlined below:

-Element 1: Engagement with external funding institutions
+Element 1: Engagement with external funding institutions {ID, MY, PH, TL: ok with element 1)

 Promote engagement with funding institutions.
-CTI-CFF will continue and actively advance and strengthen engagement with a wide range of external funding institutions, donor, philanthropists and private sector groups.
+CTI-CFF will continue and actively advance and strengthen engagement with a wide range of external funding institutions, donor, philanthropits, and private sector groups.

 Strengthened and institutionalized donor coordination process.
 CTI-CFF through the Regional Secretariat shall ensure a transparent and systematic coordination process with donors to maintain trust and credibility and ensure smooth and timely fund flow.
 CTI-CFF shall maintain regular and/or promote regular dialogue or communication on key issues related to funding mobilization, funding coordination, and financial architecture with donors partners.